Anne de Montmorency, 1st Duke of Montmorency: Metz campaign

 Despite the serious nature of the military campaign, the rivalry between Montmorency and the Lorraine family continued, and having arrived back at court Montmorency expended his energy to ensure that information about the diplomatic situation did not reach the duc de Guise who remained in the field.
 Guise's brother who had received his former title, the duc d'Aumale informed Guise that he had been compelled to approach the king at a time when Montmorency was absent to keep his brother informed of international developments.
 The Emperor was greatly aggrieved by the French coup and desired to recapture those settlements that were lost.
 To this end he crossed the Rhine in the middle of September 1552.
 Montmorency sought to replicate his scorched earth strategies that he had employed in Provence, and therefore ordered the removal of all grain, the throwing of millstones into water and the removal of the irons from the mills.
 The Imperial army invested Metz on 10 November 1552, bombarding the settlement from the east and south.
 In total 50,000 men would besiege Metz, led by the Emperor personally from 30 November.
 Montmorency prepared to lead a relief army, and assembled a force at Reims, penetrating into Lorraine with 38,000 men during October.
-To divert the French, the Imperials launched another force into Picardie that put Hesdin to siege, the king recognising the greatest strategic priority of Hesdin diverted 22,000 of the men in Champagne to march north to relieve the town.
+To divert the French, the Imperials launched another force into Picardy that put Hesdin to siege, the king recognising the greatest strategic priority of Hesdin diverted 22,000 of the men in Champagne to march north to relieve the town.
 Montmorency advanced as far as Tilly before his progress failed, and he retreated back to Reims where he met the king.
 The two stayed there until the end of November, with Montmorency dispatching several of his sons to support Guise in the defence of Metz.
 Montmorency continued to ensure his policy of starving out the Imperials is adhered to, and upon hearing reports of the poor state of the Imperial camp is satisfied as to the effect of his policy.

 On 26 December 1552, the Emperor decided to abandon the siege, having lost too many of his men for too little impact on the walls of Metz.
 The Emperors' failed siege of Metz made the reputation of the duc de Guise, who led the city's successful defence with only a small force at his command of around 6,000 men.